 Similar to the previous hand, if the bidder's partner (dealer/North) holds the left or another trump, it cannot help the bidder's hand.
-Of course if the opponents hold the left, there is a chance that the dealer could capture it if the hand is played as a partnership.
-But given the fact that, on any lone call, there are 9 cards are out of play increases the likelihood that the opponents don't hold the left.
-One has to consider the large point advantage of winning 4 points.
-This, in itself, makes it worth taking a chance.
+Of course, if an opponent held the left, there is a chance that the dealer could capture it.
+Nevertheless, given the fact that, on any lone call, there are nine cards out of play, the likelihood that an opponent doesn't hold the left is increased.
+One has to consider the large advantage of making four points.
+This, in itself, makes a lone call worth taking the chance.

-As you can see here, the lone call was successful
+As you can see here, the call was successful

 Here's an interesting hand.
 The dealer is sitting in South.
-West passes, and North orders the nine into his partner's hand, calling alone.
+West passes, and North orders the 9 into his partner's hand, calling a lone.
 What would you have done?

 This lone call has a high probability of being successful as there is a 66% chance of taking the first trick.
-Even if bidder had to use a trump on the first trick, the odds of them getting euchred are slim.
+Even if the bidder has to use a trump on the first trick, the odds of him being euchred are slim.

 You have to be willing to try.
 In the hand below, the dealer is in the South position.
-They have a almost perfect lone hand in diamonds.
-But, as has happened to most of us at one time or another, they turn up a spade.
-However, their partner in North has two spades.
+They have an almost perfect lone hand in diamonds.
+However, as has happened to most of us at one time or another, the dealer turns up a spade.
+However, the dealer's partner in North has two spades.
 West seat passes.
-If you sat in the North seat what would you do?
+If you sat in the North seat, what would you do?

-Well, in this case North knew that lones can sometimes be made very on weak hands.
-They ordered up the ace of spades and went alone.
+Well, in this case, North knows that lones can be made very on weak hands.
+They order up the ace of spades and go alone.

 The hand played out as follows.
 They trumped the first lead with the king, and led back the right to (hopefully) take out the remaining trump.
 This worked, leaving their hearts as the boss suit: 4 points to the good.

-You say they were just lucky?
+Did you say they were just lucky?
 Sure, luck played a part in their successful lone, but the fact that they saw this hand as a possible lone, and were willing to take the risk, wasn't luck but rather astute play.
-Often there is little to lose and valuable points to be gained by judiciously 'risking' a lone call.
+Often there is little to lose and valuable points to be gained by 'risking' a lone call.